bryanph/full-auth-middleware/README.md

 # full-auth-middleware
 Full authentication middleware for express, easy to integrate

+For an example of an implementation, see https://github.com/bryanph/full-auth-middleware-react

-Instructions will follow... some day
+Full installation instructions will follow...